nhsconnect/FHIR-NRLS-API/index.md

 - knowing how to retrieve the information, where from and in what format
 - knowing how to authentication and get authorisation to access the information

-The NRL has been built to help overcome these challenges.
+The NRL has been built to help overcome these challenges and enable sharing of information.

-# Enabling Information Sharing
+# How NRL Works

 The NRL is a national [index](architectural_overview.html) of [pointers](pointer_overview.html) to information held by providers.